alexpolt/alexpolt.github.io/src/named-tuple.md

   There is no hacks.
 It's all valid C++ [source code][luple] (C++14) and can be safely used in production code.

+  Follow me on [Twitter][t] for updates about my new articles (mostly programming and computer graphics).

   [vnt]: http://vitiy.info/named-tuple-for-cplusplus/ "Named tuple for C++"
   [victor]: http://twitter.com/VictorLaskin "Victor Laskin Twitter"